Restricted Australian Rental Market Impacts International Assignees

 If you want to discuss your rental options, I’m here if you need to talk.

 Wendy Eva-Scott knows the importance of superior customer service.
 With almost 30 years of experience in customer-focused roles, she is an expert in understanding and anticipating her client’s needs.
 As Principal of Your Home Hunter– Melbourne’s premier renters advocacy service – and a fully licensed Real Estate Agent, Wendy works with time poor professionals to find the right rental property.
 As the first point of call for property managers looking for quality tenants, she takes the stress out of securing a rental by managing the entire process – from working through the wish list to securing the lease and following up after the move in date.
-To speak with Wendy contact her on email@example.com
+So, if you’re still not sure whether a Renters Advocate is right for you, or just want to discuss the state of the rental market, give Wendy a call or email her on email@example.com